Coverage B: Other Structures in Home Insurance

 - Driveway (if not connected to the house)

-- Pool (if not connected to house via cement or other structure)
+- Pool (if not connected to the house via cement or other structure)

 - Guest House

 - Boat Dock

-- Basketball Court (if not attached to house)
+- Basketball Court (if not attached to the house)

 - Landscaping Structures

 Note: Trees are NOT in Coverage B

-If you don't have any of these on your property, then you probably won't be in need of too much Coverage B on your homeowners insurance.
-In most states, the default Coverage B limit is set to 10% of your Coverage A: Dwelling limit.
-If you have any large structures from the list above or have multiple detached structures, it is best to let your insurance agent know you need additional Coverage B on your policy.
-That way you won't be underinsured when disaster strikes.
+If you don't have any of these on your property, then you probably won't need too much Coverage B on your homeowners insurance.
+The default Coverage B limit is 10% of your Coverage A limit.
+If you have any large structures from the list above or have multiple detached structures, it is best to let your insurance agent know you need higher Coverage B limits on your policy.
+That way, you won't be underinsured when disaster strikes.